j-mnr/gophergo.dev/content/basics/04-operators.md

 		goodFood && !badSmell)
 }

-// OperatorsArithmetic shows that all of the operators you know and love ❤️ from
+// Arithmetic shows that all of the operators you know and love ❤️ from
-// math class 🫠 still work the same as in class. func OperatorsArithmetic() {
+// math class 🫠 still work the same as in class. func Arithmetic() {
 	var (
 		myInt     = 21
 		myFloat   = 6.28